- Lung blebs, air-filled cysts that form on the lung pleura, tend to be asymptomatic.

 The National Lung Cancer Screening Trial (NLST) has shown that a LDCT scan reduces lung cancer mortality by 20% in high-risk subjects compared to chest X-ray screening.
 LDCT screening of heavy smokers is advised.

-If you’re at a higher risk for lung bullae, you may want to consider receiving regular screening.
+If you’re at a higher risk for lung bullae, you may want to consider a regular lung screening program.

 At ezra, we know that the best defense against cancer is prevention through early detection.